|How to find a breeder to buy from:

 much human interaction they get.

 Fly under the radar of local, state, and federal laws.
-The sales of puppies (even one litter) is regulated quite often on
+The sales of puppies is regulated quite often on the local level,

-the local level, and always on the state, and federal level.
-They are subject to sales tax wherever they are sold (if the sale
+the state, and even the federal level.
+They are subject to sales tax wherever they are sold (if the sale occurs online the

-occurs online the sales tax must be collected and paid into the state where the new owner lives, otherwise it is where the
+sales tax must be collected and paid into the state where the new owner lives, otherwise it is where the puppy is picked

-puppy is picked up) and must pay income tax into the federal government.
-There are a lot of breeders who do not follow
+up) and must pay income tax into the federal government.
+There are a lot of breeders who do not follow the regulations

-the regulations and just as many who don't pay sales tax or income tax for the sales of their puppies.
-If you don't mind
+and just as many who don't pay sales tax or income tax for the sales of their puppies.
+If you don't mind being a little

-being a little uncomfortable, and perhaps making the breeder squirm a little bit: ask them if they are in
+uncomfortable, and perhaps making the breeder squirm a little bit: ask them if they are in compliance with all

 |So, what makes us different?